 Before you jump into the kitchen there are a few things you can do to beautify your blog.
 It’s time to pick your theme!
 WordPress has tons of free WordPress themes to pick from.
 You can scan through the options here.
 If you’re looking for a premium theme, check out these options:

 - The Thesis Theme – This was the first theme that we used with Pinch of Yum.
 We loved it and still highly recommend it.

 - The Genesis Framework – This is the current framework we’re using with Pinch of Yum.
-You’ll also want to look into the available StudioPress Themes after you install the main framework (or check out Shay’s Genesis Child Theme below).
+You’ll also want to look into the available StudioPress Themes, like the Foodie Theme.

-- Elegant Themes – I think Elegant Themes does a great job and has quite a few different options.
+- Elegant Themes – I think Elegant Themes looks great, is easy to use, and has quite a few different options.
 It’s also a bit cheaper then the other premium themes listed here.
 Take a look and see what you think.